Lust, love and like.

 If you want to wisely be in a lust, love and like relationship of shared virtue, it’s far more important that you excite a man’s soul!

 NOTE: The above is a tweaked excerpt from my OPRAH.com recommended book PRINCE HARMING SYNDROME – which offers tools to help you to find a man who really “gets” you – and really wants to keep you!
-Click here to find out more info about PRINCE HARMING SYNDROME – and read more excerpts!
+Click here to grab a FREE copy – for a limited time!
+Yep -FREE!

 Hi I’m Karen Salmansohn, founder of NotSalmon.
 My mission is to offer you easy-to-understand insights and tools to empower you to bloom into your happiest, highest potential self.
 I use playful analogies, feisty humor, and stylish graphics to distill big ideas – going as far back as ancient wisdom from Aristotle, Buddhism and Darwin to the latest research studies from Cognitive Therapy, Neuro Linquistic Programming, Neuroscience, Positive Psychology, Quantum Physics, Nutritional Studies – and then some.